 This animated clip explains how planets outside our solar system are difficult to see because they get lost in the glare of the star they orbit.

-The planet is currently named WASP-13b, and it orbits the star WASP-13.
+The planet was previously named WASP-13b, and it orbits the star formerly known as WASP-13.
 This exoplanet is about a third of the mass of Jupiter and takes just four days to orbit its host star.
 It was discovered in 2009 by an international team led by British astronomers.

 WASP-13 is over 740 light-years from Earth and is similar to the Sun, although it is likely to be larger, hotter and older.